 Link failover provides an easily configurable means of raising a backup link upon the failure of a designated main link.
-The main and backup links can be Ethernet, Cellular Modem, T1/E1, or DDS.
+The main and backup links can only be Ethernet.

 Link failover can back up to multiple remote locations, managing multiple main-to-backup link relationships.
-When the backup link is a modem, many profiles of dialed numbers can exist, each serving as a distinct backup link.